Vegan Hoppin’ John

 Instructions

-1. In a large stock pot, combine the black-eyed peas, water, stock, garlic, onion, thyme and bay leaf.
-Bring to a boil then reduce heat to medium-low and simmer until black-eyed peas are tender but still whole - about 30 to 45 minutes.
+1. In a large stock pot, combine black-eyed peas, water, stock, garlic, onion, thyme and bay leaf.
+Bring to a boil, reduce heat to medium-low and simmer 30-45 minutes or until black-eyed peas are tender but still whole.

-3. Once black-eyed peas are done cooking, discard bay leaf.
+3. Discard bay leaf from black-eyed peas.
 Season with cayenne, salt and pepper.
 Mix in tempeh and greens.
 Serve immediately over rice and enjoy a great new year!